Blush-CLI/Blush/README.md

 # Blush - CLI [IN DEVELOPMENT]

+# IMPORTANT!
+> You can see old Python code, I'm working a new Version written in C++.
+This version is outdated!
+---
 > Blush - A CLI Written in C++, has own commands, system commands, history, etc.
 > Designed for power users and developers who want control over their terminal, with modular commands, easy extensions, and advanced workflow tools.